 The Serra da Capivara National Park in northeast Brazil bears exceptional testimony to one of the oldest populations to inhabit South America.
-The protected area constitutes and preserves the largest ensemble of archaeological sites as well as the oldest examples of rock art in the Americas, some more than 25,000 years old.
+The protected area constitutes and preserves the largest ensemble of archaeological sites as well as the oldest examples of rock art in the Americas.

-Established in 1979, the Serra da Capivara National Park occupies 1291.4 square kilometers or 319,000 acres, stretched across the municipalities of São Raimundo Nonato, São João do Piauí, and Canto do Buriti in the southeastern section of Piauí state in Brazil’s Northeast Region.
+Established in 1979, the Serra da Capivara National Park occupies 1291.4 sq km (498.6 sq mi), stretched across the municipalities of São Raimundo Nonato, São João do Piauí, and Canto do Buriti in the southeastern section of Piauí state in Brazil’s Northeast Region.

 The Park is situated in the morphoclimatic zone of the Brazilian Caatinga, distinguished by the multiplicity of plant formations typical of the semi-arid regions of Northeast Brazil.
 The region’s plant species are primarily characterized by the loss of most of their leaves during the dry season, extending from May to December, serving to lend the landscape its silver hue.

 The region borders two major geological formations — the Maranhão-Piauí sediment basin and the peripheral depression of the São Francisco River — and is endowed with a diversity of relief vegetation and landscapes of breathtaking beauty and dotted with exceptional vistas of the surrounding valleys, mountains, and plains.